 In regard to this particular form of clairvoyance, I would observe, first; that only a certain proportion of sleepers possess this power, so that any one may very probably not have it.
 Secondly; that the same clairvoyant may succeed at one time, and fail at another, from causes explained in the first section.
-Thirdly; that it occurs more frequently in the experience of some magnetisers than in that of others.
-Major Buckley, for example, is very successful, while there are some magnetisers who never produce it at all, but who call forth, perhaps, other equally wonderful phenomena.
-No one, therefore, is entitled to deny the fact, because he does not meet with it in his own cases, or in any given case, or on any one given occasion.
+Thirdly; that it occurs more frequently in the experience of some mesmerists than in that of others.
+Major Buckley, for example, is very successful, while there are some mesmerisers who never produce it at all, but who call forth, perhaps, other equally wonderful phenomena.
+No one, therefore, is entitled to deny the fact, because he does not meet with it in his own cases, or in any given case, or on any one given occasion, cannot thus read or see, unless some one be present who knows that which is to be read and seen, and that in these cases, it is performed by sympathetic clairvoyance, or thought-reading.
+I would here add, that it would appear that some clairvoyants can thus read at one time directly, at another only sympathetically, and at a third, perhaps not at all.
+This is an additional reason, why a failure, or even a few failures, do not entitle us to reject the fact, save as a speciality in the individual cases in which the failure occurs.

-I have already mentioned that there are some
+I have already mentioned that there are some clairvoyants who